tomelam/learn-dojo-custom-elements/README.md

 but gives a link to the CLI command module [@dojo/cli-create-widget](https://github.com/dojo/cli-create-widget), which holds the code and documentation for the `dojo create widget` command.
+However, in this project Anthony Gubler's advice to call `npm run <script-name>` is followed, which anyway calls `dojo create widget` if called as `npm run build`.

-## A quickstart guide to creating a widget-project scaffold and building an example widget
+## A quickstart to creating a widget-project scaffold and building an example widget

 Follow these steps in the current directory: